vagfed/ocp-ppc-install/README.md

 You may want to log on the LPARs to monitor the installation or just to see logs.
 In worst cases you may need to perform problem determination for failed installation.

 ### Console access.
 Do not attempt to access a LPAR's console before the LPAR has been started for installation.
-For example you can access the console of LPAR `TFV-OCPTEMP-boot` only after you see the dollowing message:
+For example you can safely access the console of LPAR `TFV-OCPTEMP-boot` only after you see the following message:

 ```
 TASK [Boot all LPARs and start network installation] *********************************************************************
 changed: [localhost] => (item={'lpar_name': 'TFV-OCPTEMP-boot', 'hostname': 'tfv-ocptemp-boot'})
 ```

 From the console you can only see console messages.
 You do not have any valid credential to log on the console.
+In order to use console you need to create a use in CoreOS or set `core` user's password, but this can be done after the cluster has been setup.

 ### SSH access as core user
 You can access anytime to any node as `core` use by using the generated SSH key.
 Of course you need to wait for SSH service to be started: console logs will tell you when.

-As `core` user you can use `sudo` to become `root` but you should avoid it unless you know ehat you are doing.
+As `core` user you can use `sudo` to become `root` but you should avoid it unless you know what you are doing.
 The best way to monitor the installation is to use the `journalctl -f` command.
-When you log on bootstrap node you will see a better suggestion.
+If you log on bootstrap node you will see a better suggestion directly on the prompt.

 ## Known installation issues
 Please use RHEL 9.4 or later.
-With previous versions the LPARs may fail to boot with error code `BA060030` on HMC when installing a new LPAR with virtual cores.
+With previous RHEL versions the LPARs may fail to boot with error code `BA060030` on HMC when installing a new LPAR with virtual cores.

-If you encounter error code `BA060030` and you can not upgrade RHEL, the workaround is to modify the LPAR to use dedicated cores and restart the installation.
+If you encounter error code `BA060030` and you can not upgrade RHEL, the workaround is to modify the LPAR to use dedicated cores and then restart the installation.
 Once OpenShift is installed, you can power off the LPAR and change the configuration to use virtual cores: when you start the LPAR again OpenShift will correctly work.
-If you ever installed on the same LPAR an operating system capable of using virtual CPUs, the issue should not appear regardless the version of RHEL.
+If you ever installed on the same LPAR an operating system capable of using virtual CPUs, the issue should not appear regardless of RHEL's version.

 ## Sample log output